msabramo/kallithea/docs/api/api.rst

 revoke_user_permission
 ----------------------

-Revoke permission for user on given repository.
+Revoke permission for a user on the given repository.
 This command can only be executed using the api_key of a user with admin rights.